sagiegurari/cargo-make/README.md

     pub description: Option<String>,
     /// if true, the command/script of this task will not be invoked, dependencies however will be pub disabled: Option<bool>,
+    /// if provided all condition values must be met in order for the task to be invoked (will not stop dependencies) pub condition: Option<TaskCondition>,
     /// if script exit code is not 0, the command/script of this task will not be invoked, dependencies however will be pub condition_script: Option<Vec<String>>,
     /// if true, any error while executing the task will be printed but will not break the build